ZackTanCZ/Final_Year_Project-Factory_Property/PBI_DB.md

 Visual #3 is a table breaking down property prices with other variables.
 It does one step deeper by segmenting the data by planning area

 ### Insight

+Going Deeper into the planning area according to each region